moogle-cc/moogle-blog/README.md

 * Return an extra field called `POST_PREFIX` in your `constants.json`. `constants.json` would look like so : {..., "POST_PREFIX": "/blog", ...}
 * Build and Deploy

 Technically, Step 1 above is an optional step.
 If you do not make that update, the generated code will expect static files from `/static/js` and `/static/css` files off the domain root.
-Updating `"homepage"` lets you localize all static files in `/blog/static/js` and `/blog/static/css`
+Updating `"homepage"` lets you localize all static files in `/blog/static/js` and `/blog/static/css`.

+It is worth pointing out that even though your blog is being served from `/blog`, this blog client will continue to look for `index.json` and `constants.json` at the top level domain `/`.
+You can adjust this setting by changing the `POSTS_URL` and `CONSTANTS_URL` setting inside `config.js`.

 ### Serving the blog on `/my-blog`